Reading at Kemsley

 For all questions/information relating to the screening: http://www.education.gov.uk/sta/keystage1/a00200415/phonics

-In January 2016 we changed our approach to guided reading to ensure that we are systematically giving children opportunities to develop all aspects of comprehension skills.
+Our approach to guided reading ensures that we are systematically giving children opportunities to develop all aspects of comprehension skills.
 A presentation that explains the approach can be downloaded from the menu on the right hand side of the page.

 The ‘big ideas’ for reading are also available for download.
 Each week the whole school works on a different ‘big idea’ enabling shared discussions and approaches.